stilt0n/Dependor/lib/tokenizer/README.md

 export { foo, bar, baz } from "./foo";
 ```

 Here, we need to make sure we don't treat the re-exports as exports since they are just being forwarded from another file.
-When we run into the `from` token, then the exported identifiers should be ignored and the follwing path should be saved to `reExports`.
+When we run into the `from` token, then the exported identifiers should be ignored and the following path should be saved to `reExports`.

 ### Re-exports